James-Davis-JnD/Python_Alexa_RaspberryPI_Automation/README.md

 In an ideal scenario the 'motor' script can be set to be executed by a cron job to ensure feeding happens automatically at a defined time, daily.
 In an ideal scenario, Alexa, Ngrok, and Flask are uneeded.
 This example is to 'wow your friends' and show the possiblities of creativity and a 'can do' attitude.

 ## Getting Started
-Make sure you have Python3.7 installed and working correctly.
+Make sure you have the products below and a host computer for initial install and flash of Raspbian on the Raspberry Pi.